Print Friendly PDF – Click Here

 PARTICULAR POSITIONS USED WHEN PUSHING: Efficiency of push and your comfort are both considered.
 Lying in a semi-sitting position, on your side, or your back, or are all allowed if no complications are occurring.
 I ask that you please not ask to deliver on your hands and knees.

 PREP, ENEMAS, ETC.: I have virtually never shaved hair from around the opening of the vagina.
 Enemas are VERY uncommon but if you WANT or DEMAND one I’ll allow it.

 EPISIOTOMIES: They are very uncommon and are NEVER performed routinely.
-A great deal of experience has convinced me that sometimes episiotomies may be important and helpful but usually they are totally unnecessary and cause unnecessary injury.
+A great deal of experience has convinced me that sometimes episiotomies may be important and helpful but usually, they are totally unnecessary and cause unnecessary injury.
 However, I have no way to guarantee you will experience no tears and no episiotomy.
-I’ll use my best judgement to try to serve your best interests.
+I’ll use my best judgment to try to serve your best interests.
 Even staunch opponents of episiotomy agree they may be important to speed delivery if the baby’s heartbeat is unfavorable.

 HOSPITAL DISCHARGE: The average stay IS about two days but safety and your baby’s status are strongly emphasized.

 HUSBAND IN C-SECTION ROOM: Almost always encouraged, but may not be possible in rare life-threatening emergencies.

 INDUCTIONS: WITH YOUR INFORMED REQUEST AND CONSENT – If there is a medical need to do so and the cervix is favorable, you may be offered labor induction at the Center for Birth.
 If a decision has been made to perform an induction then my technique is based on evidence and usually involves rupturing membranes and starting low dose Pitocin.